About Heart Failure

 Congestive Heart Failure

-Congestive heart failure (CHF) is a type of heart failure which requires seeking timely medical attention, although sometimes the two terms are used interchangeably.
+Congestive heart failure is a type of heart failure which requires seeking timely medical attention.

 Sometimes fluid collects in the lungs and interferes with breathing, causing shortness of breath, especially when a person is lying down.
 This is called pulmonary oedema, and if left untreated can cause respiratory distress.